slaskawi/vault-poc/README.md

 When K-Stash is first started, it is uninitialized, meaning that it has no encryption keys or unseal keys.
 An initialization must take place where unseal keys are generated for the first time.
 As mentioned earlier, unseal keys should be guarded with care.
 These keys are used to reconstruct the gatekeeper key, which is then used to decrypt the barrier's keychain to allow for encrypted read and write operations.

+Initializing also provides an access keys, which are used for generating local access tokens.
+This key should also be guarded with care, as it can generate root and audit access tokens that have access to all data in the barrier.

 ### Gatekeeper Tokens
 Normally, unsealing the barrier requires unseal keys to reconstruct the gatekeeper key.
 However, when automating the unseal process, you will usually run into the "zero secret" issue, which creates a sort of chicken and egg problem:
 In order to use the secret store, you need yet another secret to unlock it.
 In this case, unseal keys can grant undesired levels of permissions.
 Gatekeeper tokens provide a way to unseal K-Stash without exposing unseal or gatekeeper keys.
 These tokens do not serve any purpose other than sealing/unsealing the barrier and rotating certain keys.
-They cannot be used for priviledge escalation or data access.
+They cannot be used for privilege escalation or data access.
 They should still be considered secrets, but do not require the same level of protection that unseal keys do.

 Gatekeeper tokens are designed to be single-use tokens.
 However, they can be renewed during quick, successive operations to prevent the churn of generating new tokens when multiple operations are required.
 They can also be rotated.
 Ideally, gatekeeper tokens are not used as long-lived tokens, but rather everytime they are used, they get replaced with a rotated token to ensure that compromised tokens have a limited window of usefulness.